Lymphatic drainage: how to use your body brush correctly and master the art of dry brushing

-Dry body brushing is one of the most powerful rituals for stimulating circulation, supporting detoxification, and awakening vital energy.
-But how do you use a lymphatic drainage brush properly?
-And which protocol should you follow to master this ancestral technique?
+Dry body brushing is one of the most effective ways to stimulate circulation, support detoxification, and awaken vital energy.
+But how do you use a lymphatic drainage brush correctly?
+And what steps should you follow to master this time-honored technique?
 Here is your step-by-step guide.

-For optimal results especially on lymphatic flow and immune cell circulation dry brushing should be practised daily or at least three times a week.
+For optimal results, particularly regarding lymphatic flow and immune cell circulation, dry brushing should be done daily or at least three times a week.

-In the morning: to activate circulation, boost energy, and prevent water retention.
+In the morning: to stimulate circulation, boost energy, and prevent water retention.

-In the evening: to release toxins and accumulated tension, and encourage relaxation.
+In the evening: to release toxins and accumulated tension, and promote relaxation.

-How to perform an effective dry body brushing ritual
+How to perform an effective dry body brushing routine

 Dry brushing is always done before your shower, on clean, dry skin, without oil or lotion.
-This holistic ritual truly reveals its benefits when practised with a high-quality tool.
+This holistic ritual truly reveals its benefits when practiced with a high-quality tool.

-Your best ally: the new Altesse Studio Body Brush, coming soon co-created with the founders of the Trévalinet Method.
-Crafted in France, it reflects exceptional performance and the brushmaking savoir-faire passed down through six generations.
+Your best ally: the new Altesse Studio Brush, coming soon—co-created with the founders of the Trévalinet Method.
+Crafted in France, it embodies exceptional performance and the brushmaking expertise passed down through six generations.

-Keep in mind: you should apply a firm yet comfortable pressure with your body brush.
-A light warmth or redness is completely normal—this simply indicates that circulation is being activated.
+Keep in mind: you should apply firm yet comfortable pressure with your body brush.
+A slight warmth or redness is completely normal—this simply means that blood circulation is being stimulated.

 Step 1: Stimulate the lymph nodes

-Lymph nodes are small, bean-shaped filtering centres essential for a healthy immune system.
-Their role: to capture toxins, cellular waste, and pathogens from lymphatic fluid.
+Lymph nodes are small, bean-shaped filtering centers that are essential for a healthy immune system.
+Their role is to capture toxins, cellular waste, and pathogens from lymphatic fluid.

 Stimulating these nodes before brushing is key to “awakening” the lymphatic system and preparing the body for optimal flow.